vgarleanu/raytracer/README.md

 All pull requests are code reviewed and tested by the CI.
-Note that unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in PushEvent by you shall be licensed under the MIT License without any additional terms or conditions.
+Note that unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this software by you shall be licensed under the MIT License without any additional terms or conditions.

 ## License